Fire Ban in Effect Read More >

 • Eleven meetings with residents’ associations, golf course members, and community groups.
 These meetings included a brief background presentation, followed by discussions about the potential benefits of the project, as well as the concerns.
 The meetings also focused on hearing community members’ priorities for the lands, including preferences for land use, community amenities, and environmental protection.

-• Two Open House presentations on September 9 (3–7pm).
+• Two Open House presentations on September 9, 2025 (3pm to 7pm).
 Over 600 participants attended and shared feedback via project storyboards and took part in interactive activities about the potential Eaglecrest lands development.
+View the Open House Summary and Presentation.

 What future consultation opportunities will be available?